( Disponible en anglais seulement )

-We previously wrote about TOSI v2 here and here.
+We wrote about TOSI v2 in previous articles published on February 5, 2018 and February 23, 2018.
 Generally, income considered to be “split income” will be subject to the TOSI Rules, and taxed at the top personal marginal rate, unless the amount is considered to be an “excluded amount”.

 Changes to the “Excluded Shares” Exception